West Maui is a foodie’s delight with spectacular beachfront dining, cute cafés and tasty food trucks.

 Maui dining is generally expensive.
 Be prepared that food and drinks will cost 35%-50% more than comparable dining on the mainland U.S. I ate a lot of fish and other seafood, which is particularly expensive, as it should be.
 I also found that sustainably harvested fish was often highlighted on websites and menus, which was great to see.

 This dining guide focuses on “West Maui”, the northwest coast of the island where many visitors stay.
-(If you aren’t familiar with Maui, the other popular area is South Maui/Wailea.
+(If you aren’t familiar with Maui, the other popular area for travelers is South Maui/Wailea.
 It’s not covered here.)

 Dinner in West Maui - Kaanapali Restaurants